 For resources classified as important or vital, a maintenance agreement with a guaranteed intervention or replacement period should be signed, compatible with the resource availability requirements (SMEs: see Invalid or non-existent licence and Administration impossible).
 Maintenance is an important criterion in optimising the availability of resources.

 When a piece of equipment leaves the organisation for maintenance, or when it is discarded, it should not contain confidential data.
 If it does contain confidential data, a specific procedure should be decided upon (processing in-house, someone goes with the equipment, destruction of the hardware, etc.) based on the sensitivity of the data in question (SMEs: see Hardware damaged during transport and Device recovery).

 See also: SOS – handover to repairs

-The equipment used for processing information off the site of “the organisation” (at home, in a hotel, at a client’s) such as laptops or telephone, is subject to similar security procedures.
+The equipment used for processing information away from the site of the organisation (at home, in a hotel, at a client’s) such as laptops or telephone, is subject to similar security procedures.
 However, users should be particularly attentive to the risk of theft and keep the hardware in their sight at all times.
 A specific insurance policy should be taken out for this type of equipment.
-Hardware should be marked, to prevent it being swapped.
-Authorisation must be granted by the head of equipment in “the organisation” before any hardware leaves the premises.
-This person may or may not provide for the use of data encryption tools on the hard disk.
-(SMEs: see Hardware damaged during transport; Aggravated theft; Basic security measures for laptop computers)
+Hardware should be marked, to prevent it from being swapped.
+Authorisation must be granted by the head of equipment in the organisation before any hardware leaves the premises.
+This person may or may not provide for the use of data encryption tools on the hard disk (SMEs: see Hardware damaged during transport; Aggravated theft; Basic security measures for laptop computers).